Does It Matter Who Performs The Magic ?...

 It does happen many times while walking down the marketplace that suddenly you come across a big gathering wherein everyone’s attention is transfixed on to something in the center.

-Rather than applauding only the famous magicians, isn’t it enough that the individual is sufficiently talented to perform magic tricks in front of a crowd?
+Rather than applauding only the famous magicians, is it not enough that the individual is sufficiently talented to perform magic tricks in front of a crowd?

-He may not be as renowned as some of the other big names in the field but the fact that he is capable of bringing all his tricks to successful completion is enough of an indication that he is indeed a good magician.
+He may not be as renowned as some of the other big names in the field but the fact that he is capable of completing all his tricks successfully indicates that he is indeed a good magician.

 And ultimately, the reaction of the spectators is the same whether they are watching a professionally renowned magician or a lesser known street performer.